Manawatū River: Name

 The river, along with the more northern Whanganui River, gives its name to the Manawatū-Whanganui region.
 The name of the river was given by the tohunga Haupipi-a-Nanaia, a descendant of Haunui-a-paparangi.
 Haupipi-a-Nanaia or Hau, travelled down the west coast in pursuit of his wife Wairaka, who had eloped.
 When Hau reached what is now known as the Manawatū River, he is said to have stopped and clutched his chest, horrified at the prospect of crossing so mighty an expanse of water.
 Therefore the river's name comes from the Māori words manawa (heart) and tū (stand still).
 In this context, when said together, the interpretation is ‘heart standing still’ to represent how Hau felt when he first saw the river.
-However cross he did, and a few kilometres south of Paekakariki, Hau overtook the fugitives and changed Wairaka into a rock.
+However cross he did, and a few kilometres south of Paekākāriki, Hau overtook the fugitives and changed Wairaka into a rock.

 Geography

 The Manawatū River has its headwaters northwest of Norsewood in the Tararua District, on the eastern slopes of the Ruahine Range on the North Island of New Zealand.
 It flows initially eastward before turning south-west near Ormondville, flowing 40 km before turning north-west near Woodville.
-At this point it enters the Manawatu Gorge, between the Ruahine and Tararua Range's.
+At this point it enters the Manawatū Gorge, between the Ruahine and Tararua Ranges.
 Beyond the gorge it joins with the Pohangina River at Ashhurst and turns south-west, flowing through the city of Palmerston North.
 At this stage the river is still flowing swiftly and carrying gravel from the mountains.

-After Opiki, it slows and has a lower gradient, meandering over the Manawatu Plains; its bed at this point is mud and silty sand.
+After Opiki, it slows and has a lower gradient, meandering over the Manawatū Plains; its bed at this point is mud and silty sand.
 In its meandering and frequent shifting of course it has created oxbow lakes, lagoons, and swamps.
 Sediment deposited along its course has created levees, higher than the surrounding plain; when the river is in flood it overflows these and creates wetlands.
-The Manawatū reaches the Tasman Sea at Foxton Beach, on the west coast of the North Island, creating the Manawatu Estuary.
+The Manawatū reaches the Tasman Sea at Foxton Beach, on the west coast of the North Island, creating the Manawatū Estuary.

-Major tributaries of the river include the Makakahi, Mangahao, Pohangina and Oroua Rivers.
+Major tributaries of the river include the Mākākahi, Mangahao, Pohangina and Oroua Rivers.
 The Manawatū's total length is 180 km, making it only the 12th-longest in the country, but at 102 m3/s it is one of New Zealand's greatest rivers in terms of flow, and second only to the Waikato River among North Island rivers.

 Bridges

-The river is crossed by 18 road, 3 rail bridges and He Ara Kotahi walk/cycleway.
+The river is crossed by 18 road bridges (not including the under-construction Parahaki Island Bridge), 3 rail bridges and He Ara Kotahi walk/cycleway.
 The lowest and longest, Whirokino Trestle and Manawatū River Bridge, carry SH1 1.1 km over the Moutoa Floodway and 180 m over the river.
 It replaced the 1938 and 1942 bridges in February 2020, at a cost of $70m.

+The derelict Opiki Toll Bridge crosses the river and no longer has a floor.
+It is a Heritage New Zealand Category I historic place.